 It is worth noting that when the locking tab fails to prevent the sliding switch from moving, regardless of the cause, an additional inline force is needed to move the sliding switch.

-If you do choose to use a Pieps DSP transceiver:
+You really should pursue one of the options, above.
+However, if you do choose to use a Pieps DSP transceiver:

 The first three of these recommendations apply to all avalanche transceivers.
 The last recommendation, whether the locking tab will remain effective when the transceiver is in its harness, is DSP-specific.